haxtheweb/edtechjoker/draft-outline.md

 - From this, we will collectively agree upon a contract for each option of the project (as well as see the overlap)

 ## Homework
+**this is 1 submission per group**
+**NOTE** Homework is two parts.
+You are using Project 1 as a basis to do this homework. *project 1 and project 2 are NOT building on each other*.
+The meat of your article is about this new project you are starting.

+## HW Part 1 - coding (as concept practice)
 - Due to limitations in vercel, you'll have to run vercel builds / wire it up to your personal forks
 - A way to side-step this is 1 person hooks Vercel up to their account, everyone else gets writes on their repo and then works within branches or forks off of them
 - Have 1 partner start the repo and then you contribute to their repo.
 Commit logs later prove you both worked on it (dont worry about credit)